arangodb/arangodb/Documentation/DocuBlocks/Rest/Simple Queries/put_api_simple_all.md

 @RESTDESCRIPTION

 Returns all documents of a collections.
+Equivalent to the AQL query `FOR doc IN collection RETURN doc`.
 The call expects a JSON object as body with the following attributes:

 - *collection*: The name of the collection to query.